rosiecurtis/WhatDoesTheTextSay/README.md

 Paste in your text and press the analyse button..

 ## How to install on your machine for development?
-Fork the repository.
+Fork the repository and download to your machine.

-Run 'npm install'
+Run `npm install`

-## TO run
+## To run it
 Type
 `npm run dev`
-this will open the site in a browser
+this will open the site in a browser.
+If the borswer doesn't open, click the link the console (e.g. localhost:1234 )

-## Add another function
+## Add another function to the code..
 Add a function `src/js/modules/`
 See the ISSUES section for ideas.